concurrency/kroc/modules/course/examples/README.txt

     This process will be explained in the course.
 It demonstrates the functionality of a parallel `sort pump', viewed as a black box.

+  sort_pump_2.occ

+    This is different from 'sort_pump.occ' only in the position of one line in the 'cell' process inside the pump.
+It is less efficient than the original, but has more regular behaviour that is easier to follow.
+Challenge: why is this less efficient than 'sort_pump.occ' and can you explain the difference in behaviour seen by a user running this version?

   sort_inside.occ

     This process will be explained in the course.
 It demonstrates the internal workings of the parallel sort pump.
-This version is a little artificial so that, for easy viewing, the flow of data through the pump is constrained by the way the cell reports are
+This version is a little artificial in that, for easy viewing, the flow of data through the pump is constrained by the way the cell reports are
     processed: the cells are lock-stepped by a report from *every* cell being demanded every cycle.